ryan-brooker/RFDSTakeHomeProblem/README.md

 To transform this console application into a production ready service that can be securely used by various users and systems, I would propose the following:

 1. **Service Layer Transformation**:
-   - Implement a RESTful Web API using ASP.NET Core to allow HTTP-based access
+   - Implement a RESTful Web API using ASP.NET Core to allow for web use
-   - Maintain the console application as a CLI tool for direct usage

 2. **Security Infrastructure**:
    - Deploy behind Azure Application Gateway for WAF protection